Biden says Putin will pay 'dear price' if he invades Ukraine

 WASHINGTON (AP) — President Joe Biden said he believes Vladimir Putin doesn’t want full blown war in Ukraine and would pay a “dear price” if he moves forward with a military incursion.

-Biden, speaking at a news conference to mark his one-year anniversary in office, also said he believes that Russia is preparing to take action on Ukraine, though he doesn't think Putin has made a final decision.
+Biden, speaking at a news conference to mark his one-year anniversary in office, also said he believes that Russia is preparing to take action on Ukraine, though he doesn't think the Russian president has made a final decision.
 He suggested that he would limit Russia's access to the international banking system if it did further invade Ukraine.

 “I’m not so sure that he is certain what is he going to do,” Biden said.
 He added, “My guess is he will move in."